atolab/cdds/docs/GettingStartedGuide/uninstall.rst

 Locate the original VortexDDS MSI file on your system and start it.
 After clicking :code:`Next`, an overview of options appears, amongst which is the remove option.
-By clicking :code:`Remove`, everything the installer installed will be removed.
-The installer will leave the user-installed files untouched.
+By clicking :code:`Remove`, all files and folders are removed, except the VortexDDS examples (if installed).

 Apps & features
 ===============